yingjun-mou/Conversational-Neural-Chatbot/README.md

-# Implementation of a Conversational Neural Chatbox.
+# Implementation of a Conversational Neural Chatbot.

 - A conversational chatbot using Seq2Seq encoder-decoder model with attention mechanism and greedy decoder.
 Trained using 53K pairs of IMDB movie lines.
 Achieved an avg. response length of 13 words and 39% bigram uniqueness.